Donald Trump Repurposes An Image From A CNN Reporter For His Rally And Jim Acosta Is Not Impressed

 Jim Acosta quickly learned of the copycat image used by Trump and took to Twitter once more to voice his opinion on the matter, showing his original image alongside Trump’s tweet for comparison.

-“This looks a lot like the pic I tweeted earlier today. [frown emoji] (note the lady with the sunglasses in the left side of the photo),” the caption read.
-Acosta then followed up this tweet with another showing his original tweet alongside Trump’s tweet and captioned this one with, “Life is funny.”
+Acosta pointed out how similar they looked, then followed up this tweet with another showing his original tweet alongside Trump’s tweet and captioned this one with, “Life is funny.”

 This looks a lot like the pic I tweeted earlier today. ???? (note the lady with the sunglasses in the left side of the photo) pic.twitter.com/uRoR2ekWsz